 As this past week came to a close, I still needed one more quick recipe to fill out our menu.
 I had already used up all but $7 of my $40 weekly grocery budget, so I knew I had to rely on things that were already in my pantry.
-I tend to collect half used bags of pasta, so I thought this was the perfect opportunity to use some of that up.
-I also had a couple cans of quartered artichoke hearts that were purchased some time ago for a freelance project that never got used.
-Jackpot.
-So, using the one pot pasta method from this Creamy Sun Dried Tomato Pasta recipe, I changed up the add-ins and made this 20 Minute Creamy Spinach Artichoke Pasta.
+I tend to collect half used bags of pasta in my pantry, so I started there.
+I also had a couple cans of quartered artichoke hearts that were purchased ages ago, but never got used.
+Jackpot!
+So, using the one pot pasta method, I changed up the add-ins and made this 20 Minute Creamy Spinach Artichoke Pasta.

 I love this creamy one pot pasta because it requires so few ingredients and I pretty much always have them on hand.
 The variations really are endless, so that prevents you from feeling like you’re always eating the same thing.
 This time around I tossed in half a bag of fresh baby spinach and a 15oz. can of quartered artichoke hearts.
 If you’re into spicy, a pinch or two of red pepper flakes would have also been awesome in this.

 Simmering the pasta in a mixture that contains milk can be slightly tricky, but once you get the hang of it, it’s quite effortless.
 There may be a slight learning curve because every stove top is a little different and cookware varies.
 The trick is to keep the liquid simmering on the lowest heat setting.
 If the heat gets too high your milk will curdle and your pasta will likely stick to the bottom of the skillet.
 But get the heat just right and stir every few minutes, and you’ll have a nice thick, creamy sauce in no time.